thaian161/angular-playground/the-basics/NOTE.md

 })
 ```

+- styleUrls can be absent but template or templateURl is a MUST

 # Create component with CLI

 - Create component with the CLI `ng generate component servers` or short cut `ng g c servers`